hmrc/accessibility/docs/in-house-audit-screener.md

 - [Page title](https://design.tax.service.gov.uk/hmrc-design-patterns/page-title/)s do not always use the HMRC pattern of ‘Page purpose - service name - GOV.UK’.
 - The [page title](https://design.tax.service.gov.uk/hmrc-design-patterns/page-title/) and `h1` often don’t mirror each other.
 - Hint text isn’t announced by screen readers when using the <kbd>tab</kbd> key, or list of form elements because `aria-describedby` has not been used on the input field.
 - Incorrect input `type` being used, which results in the wrong software keyboard being shown on mobile devices.
+You can research which `type` has which keyboard over on MDN Web Docs: [`email`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/email), [`number`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/number), [`search`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/search), [`tel`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel), [`url`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/url).

 - The `fieldset` and `legend` is often used for a single field and not grouped elements.
 - The [error handling requirements](https://design-system.service.gov.uk/components/error-summary/) are not always followed (for example, the phrase ‘Error:’ is sometimes not inserted at the start of the page title).
 - Groups of `radio` buttons often include a hidden `legend` that duplicates the `h1` rather than placing the `h1` inside the `legend`.
 - Sometimes a page has a `legend` that contains the `h1` **and** a paragraph of hint text which can be very verbose for screen reader users.
 This can also be the case where hint text is included within the `label`.
-- Some [Check your answers](https://design-system.service.gov.uk/patterns/check-answers/) pages are using the ancient `table`-based layout rather than the established definition list.
+- Some [Check your answers](https://design-system.service.gov.uk/patterns/check-answers/) pages are using the older `table`-based layout rather than the newly-established definition list.
 - Sub headings are marked up as bold rather than appropriate heading level.
 - When a role of `button` is used, JavaScript handler should be used to ensure that the link behaves like a button and responds to the <kbd>spacebar</kbd> key press.
 This handler was added in [govuk-frontend](https://github.com/alphagov/govuk-frontend/blob/master/src/govuk/components/button/button.js) quite some time ago.
 [WCAG 2.1 (A) 4.1.2 Name, role, value](https://www.w3.org/TR/UNDERSTANDING-WCAG20/ensure-compat-rsv.html).
 - Error summaries sometimes appear after the `h1`.
-Use the [error summary component](https://design-system.service.gov.uk/components/error-summary/) at the top of a page, *before* the `h1`.
+Use the [error summary component](https://design-system.service.gov.uk/components/error-summary/) at the top of a page, *after* the Back link and *before* the `h1`.

 ### Further information about WCAG 2.1